CWSpear/angular-postman/README.md

 Angular Postman
 ===============

-## Introduction

-Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.
+> Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.

 ## Installation